DeviPrasad/sammati/README.md

-# sammati
+# Sammati
-An open source implementation of REBiT Account Aggregator ecosystem API specification.
+An open source implementation of ReBIT Account Aggregator ecosystem API specification.
 The current version of the API is 2.0.0.